As an animal welfare worker, Jana worked with Bull Terriers. She had a boarding home for the breed and currently owns a perky specimen.

 At the end of the day, with a few boundaries and wakeful moments, these Bull Terriers are identical to their hearing cousins.
 Their condition is unlikely to disrupt your lifestyle any more than another bullie would.
-If they are otherwise healthy, you can expect up to fifteen years with a dog that's your personal clown, shoe killer and hot water bottle at night.
+If they are otherwise healthy, you can expect up to 15 years with a dog that's your personal clown, shoe killer, and hot water bottle at night.

 © 2018 Jana Louise Smit